watislaf/ElevatorSystem/README.md

 # Elevator System

-This project simulate elevators in building.
-The project is divided into two parts, Server part that manipulate objects and Client part that draw it in real time.
+This project simulates elevators in a building.
+The project is divided into two parts, the Server part that manipulates objects and the Client part that draws them in real time.

 Github actions and docker was used to atomatically deploy the project to the server.